Vitamin D Deficiency in Children – Causes, Signs, and Prevention

 • Poor growth and low weight

-• A weakening of heart muscles
+• A weakening of the heart muscles

-Signs of Vitamin D Deficiency in Children
+Effects of Vitamin D Deficiency in Kids

 Vitamin D Rich Foods